Zackptg5/Audio-Modification-Library/README.md

 * Add capability to replace libraries and effects with patch_cfgs function (-r)
 * Change pre_processing patch_cfgs option to -q
 * Fix bug with proxy effects
-* Fix bug with osp with xml files
+* Fix bugs with osp with xml files
 * Fix bug with squaresound

 ### v1.7.2 - 7.2.2018